cchitsiang/awesome-stars/topics.md

 ## data

 - [mendableai/firecrawl](https://github.com/mendableai/firecrawl) - 🔥 Turn entire websites into LLM-ready markdown or structured data.
-Scrape, crawl, search and extract with a single API.
+Scrape, crawl and extract with a single API.
 - [truefoundry/cognita](https://github.com/truefoundry/cognita) - RAG (Retrieval Augmented Generation) Framework for building modular, open source applications for production by TrueFoundry
 - [DataExpert-io/data-engineer-handbook](https://github.com/DataExpert-io/data-engineer-handbook) - This is a repo with links to everything you'd ever want to learn about data engineering
 - [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB: Bring AI to your database!
 Build, deploy and manage any AI application directly with your existing data infrastructure, without moving your data.
 Including streaming inference, scalabl